valerieniemann/valerieniemann.github.io/_posts/2020-07-15-personal-finance.md

 Personal Finance for Graduate Students
 ------

 Any first-year graduate student will tell you that time is a scarce commodity.
 They might say the same for money.
-PhD stipends can be meager and do not seem to be enough to save, and certainly not enough to take-on large financial commitments.*
+PhD stipends do not seem to be enough to save and certainly not enough to take-on large financial commitments.*

 Finishing my first-year classes felt like bringing my head up from underwater, and I could see the rest of the world clearly.
 As soon as I had time, I could think about money.